Table of Contents

 The direct hire path contains a more focused selection and usually has a longer turnaround time to find the perfect candidate for a permanent position.

 5. Offboarding and Onboarding

-The final step is the facilitation and onboarding process.
+The final step in the recruiting process is facilitation and onboarding.

 If the role is a temporary position the candidate will likely remain an employee of the staffing agency.